 Kate is a shareholder in Buchanan Ingersoll & Rooney’s Financial Services and Real Estate Sections.
 Kate focuses her practice on commercial financing and commercial real estate financing transactions and bank regulatory matters.

-Having previously served as general counsel of a federal savings bank, she has experience with assisting financial institutions in operational and regulatory matters, including charter conversion, branch development, mortgage loan servicing, subsidiary formation, RESPA and TILA compliance issues and general operational issues.
+Having previously served as general counsel of a federal savings bank, she has experience with assisting financial institutions in operational and regulatory matters, including charter conversion, branch development, mortgage loan servicing, subsidiary formation, BSA, RESPA and TILA compliance issues and general operational issues.

 She has been recognized by The Best Lawyers in America® consecutively since 2014 in the Banking and Finance Law category.